 The debate over violence in entertainment goes back as far as entertainment itself.
-I’m sure there were complaints that the tales told around Neanderthal’s campfires got too gruesome at times, and it’s only gotten worse as technology has let violence look more realistic.
-Now in FAKE BLOOD, (screening as part of this year’s Blood in the Snow festival), director ROB GRANT (YESTERDAY, MON AMI) takes a personal and at times chilling look at a filmmaker’s responsibility for what they depict on screen.
+I’m sure there were complaints that the tales told around Neanderthal’s campfires got too gruesome at times.
+And it’s only gotten worse as technology has let violence look more realistic.
+Now in Fake Blood, (screening as part of this year’s Blood in the Snow festival), director Rob Grant (Alive, Harpoon) takes a personal and at times chilling look at a filmmaker’s responsibility for what they depict on screen.
 That he does it with a possibly fake documentary makes it all the better.

-I said it’s a possibly a mockumentary because although it’s officially claimed as nonfiction Kovac has said in an interview “Is the film real?
+I said it’s a possibly a mockumentary.
+Although it’s officially claimed as nonfiction Kovac has said in an interview “Is the film real?
 Are we playing with the audience?
 How does violence make you feel?
 How real do you want it to be on screen?”
-There’s also quite a bit I can’t imagine people would allow to be filmed and Grant himself comes off as a major asshole, not how most people would portray themselves in their own documentary.
+There’s also quite a bit I can’t imagine people would allow to be filmed.
+And Grant himself comes off as a major asshole, not how most people would portray themselves in their own documentary.

-However, real or faked FAKE BLOOD is a genuinely engrossing film.
+However, real or faked Fake Blood is a genuinely engrossing film.
 The first half raises some interesting points pro and con concerning cinematic violence and it’s real-world effects such as copycat killers.
 It does this without becoming overly talky or pedantic, keeping things entertaining.
-After they come into contact with John however the film veers into true crime territory and becomes genuinely scary, and had me wondering if it was going to end as a very convincing found footage type film.
+After they come into contact with John however the film veers into true crime territory.
+That’s when it becomes genuinely scary.
+It had me wondering if it was going to end as a very convincing found footage type film.
 If this is indeed all real then I give Grant and Kovac a lot of credit for getting it all on film and putting it out there.

 Fake Blood is on the festival circuit now and hopefully will find distribution in the near future.
 After seeing it I definitely need to check out Mon Ami and even Yesterday.